sinch/docs/docs/whatsapp/whatsapp-http-rest/whatsapp-callback.md

 **Replying to**

 This object is included in the MO notification if it is in reply to a message.
+It contains information about the original message.
 The object looks like this:

 ```json